 The first pair moves the state from 'Cool-off' to Cold-Off, which is an illegal state.
 This transition is highly unlikely to occur so long as the range of temperature represented by Cool is large enough and the boiler can turn on and start heating the water.
-The boiler is already in the 'Switch\on' state and therefore the boiler will start heating the water and the water will not reach the Cold temperature.
+The boiler is already in the 'Switch_on' state and therefore the boiler will start heating the water and the water will not reach the Cold temperature.
 The second triplet represents states in which the water temperature is Cold.
 These states are also unlikely to occur as the heater should be On and the water should start heating when the water temperature is in the Cool range.
 From this analysis, the control loop is unlikely to transition to those states and therefore we can apply inverse DEVS.

 Figure 6 shows the DES obtained from the reduced GSS after applying the Inverse DEVS transformation and resolving the missing transitions.
 In this case, three missing transitions occur due to the IC between the ports BoilerOut of the actuator model and the room water temperature model.
 The first missing transition occurs when the DES is in the state Cool-Off, Off, Occupancy-Off and outputs ON to the actuator model and moves to Cool-Off, Switch-On, Occupancy-Off.
-The actuator model executes $\delta{ext}$ and changes to Switch-On, followed by the execution of $\delta{int}$ , moving the actuator to On and $\lambda$ generating On.
-The actuator passivates and the room water temperature model moves to Cool-On.
-However, the DES is in Cool-Off, On, Occupancy-Off after it receives the input On from BoilerOut and is passivated.
-This transition is therefore changed, and we add Cool-Off, On, $Occupancy-Off \rightarrow Cool-On$ , On, Occupancy-Off and set the time advance of the room water temperature model.
+The actuator model executes δ{ext} and changes to Switch-On, followed by the execution of δ{int} , moving the actuator to On and λ generating On.
+The actuator passivates and the room water temperature model moves to Cool-Off, On, Occupancy-Off after it receives the input On from BoilerOut and is passivated.
+This transition is therefore changed, and we add Cool-Off, On, Occupancy-Off \rightarrow Cool-On, On, Occupancy-Off and set the time advance of the room water temperature model.
 This is shown in Figure 6 as a separate external transition with no port or input event so that this modification is marked.
-In the implementation, there is only one $\delta{ext}$ that changes Cool-Off, Switch-On, $Occupancy-Off \rightarrow Cool-On$ , On, Occupancy-Off.
-Similarly, the other two missing transitions (Hot-On, Switch-Off, $Occupancy-Off \rightarrow Hot-Off$ , Off, Occupancy-Off, and Warm-Off, Switch-On, $Occupancy-On \rightarrow Warm-On$ , On, Occupancy-On) are resolved.
+In the implementation, there is only one δ{ext} that changes Cool-Off, Switch-On, Occupancy-Off, Occupancy-Off \rightarrow Cool-On, On, Occupancy-Off.
+Similarly, the other two missing transitions (Hot-On, Switch-Off, Occupancy-Off \rightarrow Hot-Off, Off, Off, Occupancy-Off, and Warm-Off, Switch-On, Occupancy-Off \rightarrow Warm-On, On, Occupancy-Off, and